|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 … Jesus Christ hast overcome death, and opened unto us the gate of everlasting life; We humbly beseech thee that, as by thy special grace preventing us thou dost put into our minds good desires, so by thy continual help we may bring the same to good effect…

 In the Collect, we acknowledge by the sacrifice made on Good Friday by the One and Only Perfect Man, a single sacrifice, made one time, for all mankind, for all time by our Lord and Savior Jesus, the Christ of God, we have eternal life.
 We no longer our bound to the rules of the Old Covenant whereby animal sacrifices were required.
 These sacrifices have never worked, as they could not provide what Christ provided in His Sacrifice.
 He provided a body free and unblemished from the tarnishes of sin.
 He was truly the perfect Lamb without blemish or spot.
 This would allow Him to stand in our place.
 He truly took our place upon the cross of sin literally and figuratively.
 By Jesus Christ overcoming death, we through Him, are no longer under the threat of death of our eternal soul in the Pit.
 No longer can anyone condemn us to death, they may destroy our bodies, but we live on in Him and through Him in Heaven.
-With the acknowledgement God sent His Son to be our Savior giving us eternal life, we go on to ask His Help so our hearts might desire good and with that Help put those desires into action so that we might accept that eternal life offered us by that same Jesus Christ.
+With an acknowledgement of the fact God sent His Son to be our Savior giving us eternal life, we go on to ask His Help so our hearts might desire good and with that Help put those desires into action so that we might accept that eternal life offered us by that same Jesus Christ.
 That is what that preventing is all about.
-Today we think of the word as meaning stopping something, but it also means going before one, as in this case God’s special or particular grace preparing the way for us.
+Today we think of the word as meaning stopping something, but it also means going before one, as in this case God’s special or particular grace preparing the way for us by changing our hearts to desire what is good for us rather than things we often want that are bad for us in the end.
 Without Him to smooth the road, we will not make it.

 Paul then tells us, if we say we are with Christ, we must act with Him.
 The Sacrifice He made for us is not free.
 There is no free lunch, nor in this case is there a free ticket to Heaven.
 There is a continual debate in many denominations whether we are saved by faith alone, or by good works.
-Our answer to this debate should be that only the faith of Jesus can save us, His faith, not ours; then our faith in Him, our belief, our trust, in Him, not in our own selves.
-If we have faith, we have to firstly believe, and if we truly believe, we must of necessity back up that claimed faith with actions or works so to speak.
-So we are saved by our faith, but our faith requires operative action upon our part.
-We must continually seek to better our selves by setting our sights on Him in Heaven and guiding our actions by Him, by associating with others likeminded.
+Our answer to this debate must make it clear that only the faith of Jesus can save us, His faith, not ours; then our faith in Him, our belief, our trust, in Him, not in our own selves.
+If we have faith, we have to firstly believe, and if we truly believe, we will of necessity back up that claimed faith with actions or works so to speak.
+So, we are saved by our faith, but our faith requires operative action upon our part.
+We must continually seek to better ourselves by setting our sights on Him in Heaven and guiding our actions by Him, by associating with others likeminded.
 We must turn our backs on this earth if we truly face heaven.
 We must use Jesus as our compass, for looking to ourselves results only in confusion.
-As Jesus reminds us in Matthew 6:24 “One cannot serve two masters.”
+As Jesus reminds us in Matthew 6:24, “One cannot serve two masters.”
 We must choose Him or Mammon.
-I know which one I choose, hopefully you do too as well.
+I know which one I choose, hopefully you do as well.

 As He saw the road ahead was filled with obstacles, the pain and suffering, so too, do we know that it will be filled with hard times and suffering also.
 But like He, we must persevere on the straight and narrow path, refusing to ever give up.
 He never gave up on us, why would we give up on Him?
 When we are in trying and very difficult circumstances let us remember Our Lord’s circumstances.
 When those who had followed Him abandoned Him, including Peter who denied him three times.
 Add to this being betrayed by one of those He had included in the ranks of the Apostles, who had been seduced by the greed of earthly treasures.
 Then on top of this, His unfair trial, then His painful death upon the cross for us all.
 Then He had to descend into Hell and do battle with the Devil.